About the program

 - You will work on exciting projects and activities at the heart of government.

-On the Job with Murray from the Department of PM&C
+On the Job with Siobhan from the Department of PM&C

 Why the interest in PM&C?